reactiflux/discord-irc/README.md

     // Makes the bot hide the username prefix for messages that start
     // with one of these characters (commands):
     "commandCharacters": ["!", "."],
-    "ircStatusNotices": true, // Enables notifications in Discord when people join/part in the relevant IRC channel "ignoreUsers": {
+    // Enables notifications in Discord when people join/part in the relevant IRC channel
+    // Passing a channel name will cause all joins/parts to appear in that channel.
+For example:
+    // "ircStatusNotices": "#joins-and-leaves"
+    "ircStatusNotices": true,
+    "ignoreUsers": {
       "irc": ["irc_nick1", "irc_nick2"], // Ignore specified IRC nicks and do not send their messages to Discord.
       "discord": ["discord_nick1", "discord_nick2"] // Ignore specified Discord nicks and do not send their messages to IRC.